kristianmandrup/gmaps-autocomplete-rails/README.md

 ## Upgrading

-Version 1.3 now comes only with a Class based GmapsCompleter.
+Version 1.3+ now comes only with a Class based GmapsCompleter.
 The old static GmapsCompleter container, used in version 1.2 (and below) has been deprecated.

 Please upgrade your configuration functionality as demonstrated in the usage/config instructions below.

 ## Install

+## Update gem dependencies

 In your project `Gemfile`